USPTO Examiner BURGESS JOSEPH D - Art Unit 3685

 Executive Summary

-Examiner BURGESS, JOSEPH D works in Art Unit 3685 and has examined 82 patent applications in our dataset.
-With an allowance rate of 87.8%, this examiner has an above-average tendency to allow applications.
-Applications typically reach final disposition in approximately 37 months.
+Examiner BURGESS, JOSEPH D works in Art Unit 3685 and has examined 13 patent applications in our dataset.
+With an allowance rate of 30.8%, this examiner allows applications at a lower rate than most examiners at the USPTO.
+Applications typically reach final disposition in approximately 49 months.

 Allowance Patterns

-Examiner BURGESS, JOSEPH D's allowance rate of 87.8% places them in the 63% percentile among all USPTO examiners.
-This examiner has an above-average tendency to allow applications.
+Examiner BURGESS, JOSEPH D's allowance rate of 30.8% places them in the 4% percentile among all USPTO examiners.
+This examiner is less likely to allow applications than most examiners at the USPTO.

 Office Action Patterns